hubleto/developer/book/content/pages/create-first-app.md

 #### Add routes

-To create a routing table for HTTP GET requests, use `httpGet()` method of the application's router which is available in `$this->main->router` variable.
+To create a routing table for HTTP GET requests, use `httpGet()` method of the main router which is available in `$this->main->router` property.
 The method takes an array of routes as an argument and adds these routes to the router's routing table.

 > **REMEMBER** `$this->main` is the secret word for accessing the Hubleto main core.
 It contains project config, router, permission manager and other useful components.